naqi324/librechat-cdk/docs/TROUBLESHOOTING.md

 ```

 **Solution:**
-This has been fixed - S3 buckets now use the stack name plus a unique hash for global uniqueness.
+This has been fixed - S3 buckets now use the stack name plus account and region for global uniqueness.
 If you encounter this with an old deployment:

 1. **Delete the existing bucket (if empty):**
    ```bash